webosose/website/content/en/blog/posts/2019-08-09-adding-wiringpi-library-to-webos-ose-image.md

 ## Building only the wiringPi library and installing it onto webOS OSE

 If you already have a built webOS OSE image, you don't have to build the entire image again.
-Build only the wiringPi library and install it onto the webOS OSE.
+Build only the wiringPi library and install it onto webOS OSE.

 1. Clone `build-webos` on the host PC and install required tools.